-If you have a real estate investment or want to get started, I highly recommend.
+- Price: If you have a real estate investment or want to get started, I highly recommend.
 Did I mention that it's free?
-They only make money when your potential tenants pay for screenings (like credit reports and background checks), otherwise it's free for you and your renters.
+They only make money when your potential tenants pay for screenings (like credit reports and background checks), otherwise ,it's free for you and your renters.

-How Google Calendar saves me time: I can block off time to work out, write, or whatever I want.
+- Time Savings: An hour a week, and that's being conservative.
+I mean, how can you quantify not running around like a chicken-with-your-head-cut-off?
 Sometimes I get so busy I'll forget I have a meeting coming up until I get a notification – so in that sense, Google calendar saves me time writing an apology email and rescheduling for a later date.

 - Try out Google Calendar

 Doing a quick calculation, using these apps saves me about 24.75 hours each month.
 Now, you see how I'm able to carve out time to hustle and run a blog on top of a full-time job.

 What apps do you really feel keep your own life in order?
 I'd really love some suggestions of new ones to try!